Table of Contents

 - From Missed Mortgage Payments to Investment Funds

 - Join the YNAB More Money Challenge

 - Four Rules for Less Money Stress Video Course

 More to explore

 Ready to fast track your journey and put living paycheck to paycheck in the rearview mirror even sooner?
-Our DIY Budget Planner and email series helps you explore your finances and your feelings so you can see exactly how money and emotions influence your past, present, and future.
+Our Change Your Money Mindset workbook and email series helps you explore your finances and your feelings so you can see exactly how money and emotions influence your past, present, and future.
 Download it for free to change your relationship with money, once and for all.